brenogazzola/asset-pipeline-guide/README.md

 - Notes: Several fixes and updates are only available in the edge version.

 The original asset pipeline gem, Sprockets provides bundling and digesting for javascript, css and image files.
-Built before node was widely adopted, Sprocket's "everything included" approch worked well for many years.
+Built before node was widely adopted, Sprocket's "everything included" approach worked well for many years.
 However, as frontend programming became more complex, it started to fall behind dedicated tools like webpack.
-It was the only officially supported gem up to Rails 5.2, when Webpacker was introduced, and remained the recommended approach until Rails 7, when it was replaced by Import Maps.
+It was the only officially supported gem up to Rails 5.2, when Webpacker was introduced, and remained the default until Rails 7, when it was replaced by Import Maps.

-**If you have an existing app with Sprockets**: You can continue using Sprockets.
-It is no longer under active development, but still receives updates to ensure compatibility with the newer parts of the asset pipeline.
+**If you are learning Rails**: Don't use it.
+Your time will be better spent learning one of the more modern approaches.

-**If you are starting a new app**: Only use Sprockets if you absolutely do not want to deal with node/yarn and are not ready for an import maps approach.
-Or if you'd rather not rely on Propshaft, due to its pre-release status.
+**If you are starting a new app**: Only if you absolutely do not want to deal with node/yarn and are not ready for import maps.

-**If you are just getting started on Rails**: Don't use it.
-Your time will be better spent learning one of the more modern gems below.
-Check their individual recommendations to make a decision.
+**If you have an existing app with Sprockets**: You can continue using it.
+Sprockets will receive maintenance updates at least until Propshaft reaches 1.0, and probably longer.

 ### Webpacker